About Us

 We in MAST do not accept this.

 The aim of MAST is to provide help, guidance and support to members and their families in a safe space whilst at the same time influence decision makers within local and national government.
-We continue to seek justice for our loved ones, murdered by Republican Terrorists, in order that one day the murderers will be help accountable for their crimes.
+We continue to seek justice for our loved ones, murdered by Republican terrorists, in order that one day the murderers will be held accountable for their crimes.

 Our Purpose